- How can Alvernia students, faculty and staff participate in keeping the campus safe?

-As part of ongoing mitigation efforts, all students, faculty and staff will also be asked to complete self-monitoring, which includes a daily self-temperature assessment, on the #CampusClear app.
-Any concerning symptoms will be addressed by the university's Health and Wellness Center.
+As part of ongoing mitigation efforts, all students, faculty and staff will also be asked to complete self-monitoring, which includes taking temperature with a thermometer and screening for other symptoms through the #CampusClear app.
+For students, any concerning symptoms will be addressed by the university's Health and Wellness Center.

 The Alvernia Pandemic Response Team may issue requirements for situations where students, employees, and approved visitors must have their temperature checked by an Alvernia representative before participating in an activity or entering a University-owned space.
 Examples include university-sponsored intercollegiate athletic activities and in certain lab activities.

 - Are there penalties for faculty, staff and students who do not follow health guidance related to working, living and being on campus?

 All students are expected to follow all guidelines and recommendations established by Alvernia University.
 Non-compliance will be considered a policy violation and referred to the Office of Community Standards for follow up.